-Event ID 4769 explained: Kerberos service tickets & kerberoasting
+Event ID 4769 explained: Kerberos service tickets and kerberoasting

-Event ID 4769 — "A Kerberos service ticket was requested" — fires on every Domain Controller every time any account requests a TGS (Ticket Granting Service) ticket for a service.
-Every SMB connection, every SQL login, every web SSO hit produces one of these on whichever DC handled the request.
-It is the highest-volume record in the Security channel on a busy DC — and the only place kerberoasting reliably shows up before the credentials are cracked offline.
+Event ID 4769, "A Kerberos service ticket was requested", fires on every Domain Controller every time any account requests a TGS (Ticket Granting Service) ticket for a service.
+Every SMB connection, every SQL login, every web SSO hit produces one on whichever DC handled the request.
+It is the highest-volume record in the Security channel on a busy DC, and the only place kerberoasting reliably shows up before the credentials are cracked offline.

-If you only get to instrument three Security records from your domain controllers, this is one of them.
+If you only instrument three Security records from your DCs, this is one of them.

 Where it lives

-4769 is written to the Security channel of the issuing Domain Controller — not the client and not the target service.
+4769 is written to the Security channel of the issuing Domain Controller only.
+Not the client, not the target service.
 To see all 4769 records for a domain, you have to collect from every DC.
-KAPE's EventLogs target on a DC, or forwarding Security via WEF to a collector, both work; the WEF route is what most mature shops use.
+KAPE's EventLogs target on a DC, or forwarding Security via WEF to a collector, both work.
+WEF is what mature shops use.

 What the record contains